Eric-McKinney/mint/log.md

     - Otherwise all additional arguments will be treated as an expression and the result of evaluation will be printed
 - In the future I want some sort of import statement which can run files through the interpreter, adding to the env
     - Maybe have a flag like `-f` or something to run mint on a file from the command line
+- I also want to keep support for input redirection